SaacPSI/saac/Components/Unity/README.md

 ## *Android version*
 First add **PSI_TCP_STREAMS** in **Scripting Define Symbols** in **Player Settings**.

-Then add exporters \& importers, for new type of serialization, you may need to add :
+Then add exporters \& importers, for new type of serialization, you may need to add to not trigger reflexion code genration :
 * A serializer in PsiAddedSerializer, and then in the PsiPiplineManager :

         protected void InitializeSerializer(KnownSerializers serializers)